dhall-mock/dhall-mock/README.md

 ### Configuration sample

-A static configuration that create two responses based on `GET` method for `/greet/pwet` and `greet/wololo` : [configuration](dhall/static.dhall)
+A configuration that create responses for `GET` method on `/greet/pwet` and `/greet/wololo` : [configuration](dhall/static.dhall)

-Configuration that create responses based on a list of users and for each create a `GET ["ContentType": "application/json"] /users/{id}` route with Json body for each one : [configuration](dhall/example.dhall)
+Configuration that create responses based on a list of users and for each create a `GET ["ContentType": "application/json"] /users/{id}` route with associated json body : [configuration](dhall/example.dhall)

 ## Install